siddharth201/MyNotes/DSA/QuestionsList.md

 [Count Occurrences of Anagrams]

 [Maximum Number of Vowels in Substring of Size K]

+[Find if any subarray of size k has sum S.]